AnkitChopde/metta_social_assignment/README.md

 ## Usage
 1. Clone the repository.
 2. Install dependencies using `npm install`.
-3. Run the app using `npm start`.
+3. Run the app using `npm run dev`.
-4. Open the app in your browser at `http://localhost:3000`.
+4. Open the app in your browser at `https://metta-social-assignment-phi.vercel.app`.

 ## Dependencies
 - React